-The younger Thawne was played by the very accomplished actor, Matt Letscher.
+The younger Thawne was played by the accomplished actor, Matt Letscher.
 And I am not just saying that because he is a fellow alum of the University of Michigan.
 (Go Blue!)
 Letscher has had a long and diverse career in film and television, as well as theatre.
-He is probably best known for hiss roles on Scandal, Boardwalk Empire, The Carrie Diaries and Entourage, but can also been in films like Her, Gods and Monsters, and The Mark of Zorro.
-He was nice enough to take some time out of his very busy schedule, to talk with an old classmate (we took stage combat together)about his time on the Flash, and what the future may hold for him and Eobard.
+He is probably best known for his roles on Scandal, Boardwalk Empire, The Carrie Diaries and Entourage, but can also been in films like Her, Gods and Monsters, and The Mark of Zorro.
+He was nice enough to take some time out of his very busy schedule, to talk with an old classmate about his time on the Flash, and what the future may hold for him and Eobard.

 His first appearance on the show came in the Trickster episode with the very prominent guest star, Mark Hamill.
 Matt’s arrival was one of the show’s best kept secrets.
-At this point, viewers already knew the man in the yellow suit was Harrison Wells, so when the mask came off, to reveal this very different man, the audience was in for a bit of shock.
+At this point, viewers already knew the man in the yellow suit was Harrison Wells, so when the mask came off, to reveal an unfamiliar face, the audience was in for a bit of shock.

 “Everything was very hush hush.
 I don’t think my name was even on the call sheet and any scene shot with me in the suit was done so in a controlled location.”
 Matt informed me.
 “They wanted it to be a big WTF moment.
 And it was!”

-For an actor well versed in characters with duplicitous intentions, the world the Flash and role of super villain were completely new to Letscher.
+For an actor well versed in characters with duplicitous intentions, the world the Flash and role of super villain were still completely new to Letscher.
 So I was very curious to get his outsider’s take on the Flash and the superhero world.
 So after catching up with an old friend, we got down to the business of talking about his new role.

 Not really.
 We caught up a little bit.
 I watched what he was doing in episodes leading up to mine to get the slightest flavor for his cadence. that was about it.
 We’re playing the same guy, but we’re different guys.
 I will say that Tom has a tremendous amount of respect for the writers and the ambition of the show.
 He’s a consummate pro.